jcachayG93/jcachayG93/README.md

 ## Important repositories
 ## My Portfolio Project
 This project serves two purposes:
-1. It is a free, open source resource for people looking to learn C#.
+1. It is a free, open-source resource for people looking to learn C#.
 2. It is my professional portfolio project.

 It is also my most recent project.